Abstraction in Java

 - While encapsulation groups together data and methods that act upon the data, data abstraction deal with exposing the interface to the user and hiding the details of implementation.

-- Encapsulated classes are java classes that follow data hiding and abstraction while We can implement abstraction by using abstract classes and interfaces.
+- Encapsulated classes are Java classes that follow data hiding and abstraction We can implement abstraction by using abstract classes and interfaces.

 - Encapsulation is a procedure that takes place at the implementation level, while abstraction is a design-level process.